-As stated above, students in the master's program in marital and family therapy engage in clinical training throughout their studies, beginning with the first quarter.
+As stated above, students in the master's program in marital and family therapy engage in clinical training throughout their studies.
 The various combinations of laboratory training, live observation, and practicum in which students participate are established upon the following eight assumptions:

 - 1. Marital and family therapy is a discipline that is rapidly growing and changing; - 2.
 Marital and family therapists should be encouraged to critically assess and research MFT theories in order to foster the development of effective methods of treatment; - 3.
-Marital and family therapists need to demonstrate competence in the diagnosis, prognosis and treatment of a broad spectrum of individual, marital, family, and relationship problems;

-- 4. Marital and family therapists must be able to consult with a variety of professionals, including clergy persons, internists, psychiatrists, school personnel, psychologists, and family law specialists; - 5.
+Marital and family therapists need to demonstrate competence in the diagnosis, prognosis and treatment of a broad spectrum of individual, marital, family, and relationship problems; - 4.
+Marital and family therapists must be able to consult with a variety of professionals, including clergy persons, internists, psychiatrists, school personnel, psychologists, and family law specialists; - 5.
 Marital and family therapists need to demonstrate competence in counseling individuals, couples, and families of diverse ethnic, socioeconomic, religious, and cultural backgrounds; - 6.
-Marital and family therapists should be able to assess the moral and spiritual issues associated with relational problems; - Faculty help students learn the application of theory to clinical practice and give broad oversight to off-campus clinical training, and ensure that training facilities provide exposure to a diverse range of family and mental health issues; and - 8.
+Marital and family therapists should be able to assess the moral and spiritual issues associated with relational problems; - 7.
+Faculty help students learn the application of theory to clinical practice and give broad oversight to off-campus clinical training, and ensure that training facilities provide exposure to a diverse range of

+- family and mental health issues; and - 8.
 Community and/or mental health facilities must be utilized in training marital and family therapists to ensure a broad range of exposure mental health and family issues.

 Clinical Foundations.
-All students in the M.S. program engage in a peer laboratory training experience during their first two quarters of study.
+All students in the M.S. program engage in a peer laboratory training experience during their first two quarters of study at the Pasadena campus, or beginning in the Spring quarter of the first year at the Phoenix campus.
 These weekly labs provide an initial practice experience where students can develop basic counseling skills through role-play, audio and/or videotaped feedback and participation in a weekly triad.

-In the third quarter, under the direction of a faculty clinician, students practice various assessment and family therapy techniques by participating as a co-therapist or a team member in a simulated marital and family therapy sessions.
-Specially equipped observation room with a one-way mirror is utilized for the training
+After two quarters of basic training, in the third quarter, under the direction of a faculty clinician, students practice various assessment and family therapy techniques by participating as a co-therapist or a team member in simulated marital and family therapy sessions.
+A specially equipped observation room with a one-way mirror is utilized for the training in Pasadena.

 Practicum.
 In order to graduate, M.S.
 MFT students must have a minimum of 300 hours of direct client contact experience, with 150 of these hours devoted exclusively to child, couple, group, or family work.
 The student must receive a minimum of 60 hours of individual supervision (or 120 hours of group supervision) to maintain the ratio of one unit of supervision for every five hours of client contact.
 A "unit" of supervision is equivalent to either one hour of individual or two hours of group supervision.
-Students may also extend their practicum experience to 500 client contact hours to accommodate licensing standards in states other than California.
+Students may also extend their practicum experience to 500 client contact hours to accommodate licensing standards in states other than California or Arizona.

-Practicum Consultation Groups.
+Practicum Consultation Groups (Pasadena campus).
 Practicum Consultation is a required component of practicum in marital and family therapy.
 The purpose of practicum consultation groups is to promote the student's developing clinical and professional skills through case consultation and discussion of clinical and integration issues.